f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 **blade-thermal-fault            .1.3.6.1.4.1.12276.1.1.1.65548**

 This SNMP Trap is for the VELOS system, and it monitors various temperature sensors on each VELOS blade.
 The sensors monitor CPU, FGPA, and memory temperatures and will warn if the temperature goes beyond recommended guidelines.
 If a thermal fault occurs you can verify if it has cleared due to a temporary condition.
 You can also check the system fans to ensure they are operating properly in the VELOS system via the command **show components component fantray-1**.
-You can also check the environment in which the VELOS system is running to ensure the data center is not operating at too high termperature.
+You can also check the environment in which the VELOS system is running to ensure the data center is not operating at too high temperature.

 .. code-block:: bash